 - Distribution: Widespread distribution throughout the sub-tropical and temperate seas of the world.
-In British waters they are more common off the south and west coasts.
+In British waters they are found off the south and west coasts.

 - Feeds on: Any fish which will fit into their mouths and will also take small seals.

 - Description: Strong, powerful and streamlined body with large gill slits.
-Snout is pointed, eyes are relatively large and large mouth is full of rows of sharp teeth.
+The snout is pointed, eyes are relatively large and the large mouth is full of rows of sharp teeth.
 Pectoral fins are large, no second caudal keel is present.
 Colour usually a dark grey on the back and flanks, fading to white on the underbelly.